AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

    Verify the services that are available to your application and ensure you are using the most current, compatible version.
 See [Service relationships](../services/services-yaml.md#service-relationships) and [System requirements](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/system-requirements.html) in the _Installation guide_ for recommended versions.

--  **Test locally and in the Integration environment before deploying to Staging and Production**
+-  **Test locally and in the integration environment before deploying to Staging and Production**

    Identify and fix issues in your local and Integration environments to prevent extended downtime when you deploy to Staging and Production environments.